 Exceptions Proper nouns, including brand, product, and service names, are always capitalized.
 If a title or heading includes a colon, capitalize the first word after it.

-Titles of blog posts, articles, documentation topics, and press releases
+Titles of blog posts, documentation articles, and press releases use sentence-style capitalization.

 Watch your favorite HD movies, TV shows, and more